 He was a finalist in the Seattle International Wagner Competition in 2008 and has received two Grammy awards for his contribution to recordings of Falstaff and Billy Budd with the London Symphony Orchestra, under Sir Colin Davis and Daniel Harding respectively.

 Darren studied at the Royal Northern College of Music in Manchester with Patrick McGuigan.
 He received the RNCM’s highest accolade, the Curtis Gold Medal and performed the title role in its award winning production of Verdi’s Falstaff.
-From 2001-2003 he was one of the inaugural members of the Royal Opera Young Artists Programme, where he made his professional debut as Sciarrone, Tosca.
+From 2001-2003 he was an inaugural member of the Royal Opera Young Artists Programme, where he made his professional debut as Sciarrone, Tosca.

-Recent and future plans include the title role in Rossini’s Maometto II (recently released on CD by Avie) and Pizarro/Fidelio for Garsington Opera, Créon Oedipus Rex with the BBC Symphony Orchestra in Manchester and Vienna, reprising the role of Lt.
-Ratcliffe at Glyndebourne and in New York, Bottom/A Midsummer Night’s Dream for Opera North, Beethoven’s Symphony No. 9 and performances of the Messiah with the Colorado Symphony Orchestra and Douglas Boyd.
-He returns to the Royal Opera in spring 2015 for a new production of Mahagonny.
+Recent engagements and future plans include the title role in Rossini’s Maometto II, Créon Oedipus Rex with the BBC Symphony Orchestra in Manchester and Vienna, reprising the role of Lt.
+Ratcliffe at Glyndebourne and with Glyndebourne in New York as well as in a new production at the Nationale Reisopera, Bottom/A Midsummer Night’s Dream for Opera North, Beethoven’s Symphony No. 9 and Pizarro / Fidelio for Garsington Opera, performances of the Messiah with the Colorado Symphony Orchestra under Douglas Boyd, concert performances of Pelléas et Mélisande (The Physician) with the Philharmonia / Esa-Pekka Salonen , La Clemenza di Tito with Classical Opera Company, Speaker for English National Opera, Bill / Mahagonny at the Royal Opera House and Fidelio in Winterthur as well as Brahms Requiem at Wells Cathedral and Bach’s St John Passion with Bournemouth Symphony Chorus.